DewellGuerand/LINMA2471---Project/report/main.typ

 = Conclusion

-To conclude this project, we have seen a various number of technic in order to optimise the Smooth and Non-smooth version of the Markovitz problem.
-The two method for the two respective model that we could highlight as the best performing methods were the Projected Gradient method with adaptive step and the Proximal gradient descent.
-We also analysed the effect of the parameters $lambda$ and $c$ on the models and observed some interesting result, for instance the Efficient frontier with $lambda$ and the optimum asset allocation with $c$.
+To summarize, we have seen a various number of techniques in order to optimize the smooth and son-smooth version of the Markovitz problem.
+The two methods for both models that we could highlight as the best performing methods were respectively the Projected Gradient method with a Barzilai-Borwein adaptive step for the smooth model and the Proximal gradient descent for the non-smooth one.
+We also analyzed the effect of the parameters $lambda$ and $c$ on the optimal solution and highlighted some interesting results, for instance the efficient frontier when $lambda$ varies and the optimum asset allocation as $c$, the transaction cost, increases.

+#bibliography("refs.yml", full: true)

 #pagebreak()

+= Organization for the project
 #underline("Groupe Number") : 9

 #underline("Students") :
-- Guerand Dewell : Contributed to numerical analysis of methods and implementation
+- Guerand Dewell: Contributed to numerical analysis of methods and implementation
-- Lucas Ahou : Contributed to de redaction of the report and also to the implementation
+- Lucas Ahou: Contributed to the redaction of the report and also to the implementation

-#underline("LLM") : Claude wrote the structure of the code in order to segregate correctly the sections
+== Usage of LLMs
+Here are the LLMs we used to help us in this project.
+Note that no AIs were used to write this report.

+=== Claude.ai
+- Gave the project assignment for context and asked to write a directory, classe and method templates to have a modular structure.

+- Using Claude Opus 4.5 as an agent in VSCode, helped for debugging purposes as well as for code structure

+=== DeepSeek & ChatGPT
+- Gave the project assignment for context and asked multiple questions to summarize and interpret some methods for understanding them.

+- Asked questions about convergence rates